MicrosoftEdge/MSEdgeExplainers/Accessibility/PrefersContrast/explainer.md

 ## Design considerations

 `prefers-contrast` had initially been designed to support three values: `high`, `low`, and `no-preference`.
 However, these values [failed to properly capture Increased Contrast Mode](https://github.com/w3c/csswg-drafts/issues/2943) on macOS and iOS.
 More specifically, Increased Contrast is different from Window’s High Contrast Mode in that the result is not a true “high” contrast, but an intermediary “increased” contrast state.
-To encompass the varying OS settings, the values of `high` and `low` were update to a more general `more` and `less`.
+To encompass the varying OS settings, the values of `high` and `low` were updated to a more general `more` and `less`.

 This three-value design, however, was flagged as potentially problematic for Forced Colors Mode users that have a color scheme with contrast ratios which are not considered particularly high or low.
 More specifically, if an author were to apply styles using the `prefers-contrast` boolean context to, for example, reduce visual complexity for all users with a contrast preference, any user whose Forced Color Scheme did not match `more` or `less` would fail to see these updated styles.